 Affordable Monitoring-Only Option

 Smart home security equipment, long-term contracts, and large monthly fees aren’t doable for all Charlotte families.
 The cost is just too high.
+Most would simply prefer a security system with no monthly fee.
 Unfortunately, crime usually strikes in the poorest Charlotte neighborhoods.
 Neighborhoods like Pinecrest, Tyron Hills, Arbor Glen, and Smallwood all have high crime rates and a low median income.
 ADT’s monitoring-only option offers safety and peace of mind at a more affordable price point.
 The plan starts at just $19.99 per month and essentially just adds monitoring services to your own home security equipment.
 This gives you more control over where you buy the equipment and how much you spend.

 Nearly 10% of Charlotte’s population is made up of individuals ages 65+.
 ADT knows how to take care of seniors.
 They sell three tiers of medical alert systems.
 Costs range from $29.99 per month for the landline-required system to $39.99 per month for the on-the-go, GPS tracking device.
 Using the pendant button, seniors can immediately connect with a senior-sensitive trained specialist who can then call 911 if needed.
 Safety services like this can make all the difference, especially for seniors who live alone.